 From a design point of view, I believe the forms look great.
 The default structure and spacing of forms fits in with most websites.
-I always use minimal designs for my forms so the ouput is what I was expecting.
+I always use minimal designs for my forms so the output is what I was expecting.

 The submissions page shows all the form submissions that have been saved to your database.
 Submissions are performed as an action, so if you prefer you can choose to only email form submissions and not save them.
-I would always recommend saving submissions as a fail safe though, since they can be deleted later if necessary.
+I would always recommend saving submissions as a fail-safe though since they can be deleted later if necessary.

 The submissions listing page gives you a good overview of all submissions; which helps when searching for a specific submission.